← Home

 Library Purpose Source

-zcash-light-client-ffi Light client FFI layer for librustzcash (watchOS support) perpetua-engineering/zcash-light-client-ffi
+zcash-light-client-ffi Light client FFI layer for librustzcash Electric-Coin-Company/zcash-light-client-ffi (upstream, unmodified)

-pczt PCZT crate with external signer support perpetua-engineering/pczt
+pczt PCZT crate with external signer support zcash/librustzcash (upstream, pinned rev)

 Known Limitations